oit-ipbl/Integration/exercises.md

 # Exercises

 ## Prohibition
-Don't change the speeet of the tello.
+Don't change the speed of the tello.

 ## 2ndDay Exercises